VirulentArc/ScriptCards/Spell Book Manager/readme.md

 ### A spell mule does not appear in an available spell mule list

 If an `SBM_` character is already assigned as a spell book, it is excluded from normal available class or character mule lists.
 Remove it as a spell book first if you want to reuse it as a normal shared spell mule.

+### A new menu appears to be missing

+Spell Book Manager sends a new chat menu each time a button is clicked.
+If the chat window is scrolled upward, Roll20 may not automatically jump to the newest menu.
+Scroll to the bottom of chat and use the most recent menu.

+### A custom spell creates a console error when written to the handout

+Some custom spells with embedded rolls or sheet references can create console errors when their descriptions are written to the Spell Book Manager handout.
+This is expected for some custom spell formatting.
+If the handout updates and the spell text is usable, no action is needed.